LHZZQ/Prek/README.md

 ## Features
 ### Purpose: Help users identify and reflect on things they're grateful for
 #### User Interface
-- **Prompt**: *"What are you grateful for today?"*
+- **Affirmation**: *"I choose to give myself grace, even when faced with challenges"*
 - **Input**: Multi-line text area
-- **Suggestion**: Up to 3 entries recommended
 - **Examples**:
   - "Grateful for the community at the library"
   - "Thankful for my morning coffee ritual"

 #### User Functionality
+- Receive daily affirmations
 - Add gratitude entries
-- View all past entries
-- Share individual reflections
-- Navigate to the next section when ready

-## Basic Flow
-- Open the Prek App
-- Log in or create account
-- View home screen
-- Read prompts such as 'What are you grateful for'
-- Enter response using text or voice input
-- Review, edit or share entry
-- View previous entries with timestamps
+- View all past entries with timestamps
-- Save progress

 ## Project Structure
 - to be added